The battle against dogmatism

 Harmonia Philosophica has for a long time now fought the battle against dogmatism.
 And as we all know, dogmatism is now bred inside the realms of science, which serves as the new religion of our ages.
 To that end, I have managed to comment on every important science or technological or societal advancement, trying to pinpoint the philosophical dogmatism hidden behind the nice headlines, so that everyone can see what is in front of their eyes.

 However the news coming every day from the fields of science often repeat themselves.
 And Harmonia Philosophica is not only obliged to report on dogmatism under any form, it has also an obligation towards quality and aesthetics as well.
-Repeating the same things over and over again would be just… ugly. (but not pointless, since today’s society always needs reminders of the obvious, especially when it is so distorted by the media every day) In any case repetition is the mother of learning.
+Repeating the same things over and over again would be just… ugly and give the wrong impression. (but not pointless, since today’s society always needs reminders of the obvious, especially when it is so distorted by the media every day) But in any case repetition is the mother of learning.
 And we need learning.

 The list will describe in a few words the dogma behind every specific headline and related links in the Harmonia Philosophica philosophy portal for further analysis, so as to help readers understand what is the problem with these news themselves.